tektoncd/dashboard/tekton/README.md

 - Attach `.yaml` files from https://console.cloud.google.com/storage/browser/tekton-releases/dashboard - be sure you copy the locked down image ones (look under `previous`): any containers such as `kubectl` and `oauth-proxy` should reference an image sha and not a tag such as `latest`
 - Note that the image pinning, if doing the release on OpenShift, has not yet been implemented - so you'll have to do this manually until then.
 That work should be done under https://github.com/tektoncd/dashboard/issues/1384
 - Optionally repeat for the Webhooks Extension
-- Fix up release coordinates in `/README.md` for the normal and Openshift installs
+- Update `/README.md` to add an entry in the table for the new release
 - Publish the GitHub release